aarong/feedme-server-core/README.md

 2. `handshakeResponse` (Object) is a `HandshakeResponse` object enabling the application to respond to the request.

-The application must eventually call `handshakeResponse.success()` to return a `HandshakeResponse` message to the client.
+The application must eventually call `handshakeResponse.success()`, which returns a `HandshakeResponse` message indicating success to the client and sets the client state to `ready`.

 #### action

-Emitted when a client transmits a valid `Action` message.
+Emitted when a client transmits a valid `Action` message

 If no listeners are attached to the `action` event, then the server returns failure to all action requests with error code `"INTERNAL_ERROR"`.